Police Chief, Bruce Boucher

 The Chief of Police leads the police department and is responsible for its overall operation.
 He plans and executes the budget; authorizes all policies and procedures; and works closely with other department heads, community leaders, and other agencies to ensure that Rockland's citizens receive the best police services possible.

-Deputy Police Chief, Chris Young
+Deputy Police Chief, Christopher Young

 The Deputy Police Chief provides leadership and command for all uniformed patrol, Criminal Investigations and specialty services such as the Crash Reconstruction, Harbor Patrol, DRE Program, etc. He is second-in-command of the police department and serves as Chief in the Chief's absence.